-^a Allocation key: 1.
+- ^a Allocation key: 1.
 Participants not randomly allocated; 2.
 Allocation not concealed; 3.
 Allocation concealment unclear; 4.
-Inadequate control for selection bias.

-^b Blinding key: 1.
+Inadequate control for selection bias. - ^b Blinding key: 1.
 Not blinded to treatment assignment; 2.
 Not blinded outcome assessment; 3.
-Outcome assessed by treating physician.

-^c Selective Reporting key: 1.
+Outcome assessed by treating physician. - ^c Selective Reporting key: 1.
 Not registered; 2.
 Evidence of selective reporting; 3.
-Evidence of selective publication.

-^d Follow-Up key: 1.
+Evidence of selective publication. - ^d Follow-Up key: 1.
 High loss to follow-up or missing data; 2.
 Inadequate handling of missing data; 3.
 High number of crossovers; 4.
 Inadequate handling of crossovers; 5.
 Inappropriate exclusions; 6.
-Not intent to treat analysis (per protocol for noninferiority trials).

-^e Power key: 1.
+Not intent to treat analysis (per protocol for noninferiority trials). - ^e Power key: 1.
 Power calculations not reported; 2.
 Power not calculated for primary outcome; 3.
-Power not based on clinically important difference.

-^f Statistical key: 1.
+Power not based on clinically important difference. - f Statistical key: 1.
 Intervention is not appropriate for outcome type: (a) continuous; (b) binary; (c) time to event; 2.
 Intervention is not appropriate for multiple observations per patient; 3.
 Confidence intervals and/or p values not reported; 4.
 Comparative treatment effects not calculated.

-Subsection Summary: Platelet-Rich Plasma as Adjunctive Treatment for Long Bone Nonunion patient-reported or clinician-assessed functional outcome scores between patients who received platelet-rich plasma plus allogenic bone graft versus those who received only allogenic bone graft.
+Subsection Summary: Platelet-Rich Plasma as Adjunctive Treatment for Long Bone Nonunion

+Three RCTs have evaluated the efficacy of platelet-rich plasma injections in individuals with long bone nonunion.
+One trial with a substantial risk of bias failed to show significant differences in patient-reported or clinician-assessed functional outcome scores between patients who received platelet-rich plasma plus allogenic bone graft versus those who received only allogenic bone graft.
 While the trial showed statistically significant increases in the proportion of bones that healed in patients receiving platelet-rich plasma in a modified intention-to-treat analysis, the results did not differ in the intention-to-treat analysis.
 An RCT that compared platelet-rich plasma with rhBMP-7 also failed to show any clinical and radiologic benefits of platelet-rich plasma over rhBMP-7.
 The third RCT found no difference in the number of unions or time to union in patients receiving platelet-rich plasma injections or no treatment.